mwvoss/MRI-lab-classes/PSY6280-2020-FA2020/practical_spatiotemporal-denoising.md

 **By the end of this practical you should be able to:** <br/>
-* [ ] interpret the output of FSL's [MELODIC](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/MCFLIRT) tool for a single-subject ICA analysis
+* [ ] interpret the output of FSL's [MELODIC](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/MELODIC) tool for a single-subject ICA analysis
-* [ ] open MELODIC-estimated components within fsleyes's melodic scene viewer
+* [ ] open MELODIC-estimated components within [fsleyes's melodic scene](https://users.fmrib.ox.ac.uk/~paulmc/fsleyes/userdoc/latest/ic_classification.html#loading-a-melodic-analysis)
 * [ ] understand the process of manually labeling components as signal or noise using a conservative "innocent until proven guilty" criteria such as outlined in [Griffanti et al., 2017](https://github.com/mwvoss/MRI-lab-classes/tree/master/PSY6280-2020-FA2020/pdfs/Griffanti-2017-ICA.pdf)
 <br/>